 - Fosters an environment for attendees to build regional relationships and find local movement/political homes

 We anticipate at least one third of the presenters/trainers/facilitators to be Black or Indigenous, and an additional third to be non-Black non-Indigenous people of color.
 We intend for the presenters/trainers/facilitators to also reflect a diversity of ages, socioeconomic classes, educational backgrounds, sexual orientations, gender identities, races, and abilities, specifically prioritizing those who have traditionally been marginalized.

 Programming will include a mix of hard skills, movement history, and generative space to be together.

 Have wisdom or skills you want to bring to Power Shift 2021?
-A content proposal form will be going live here in November – check back for updates.
+Submit your content proposal here.

 HOW IS POWER SHIFT INCORPORATING ACCESSIBILITY?

 Acknowledging and addressing the many ways in which race, gender, ability, class, sexual orientation, religion, age, citizenship status, language, level of formal education, geographic location, and other identifiers are often used to exclude, isolate, and oppress us, we will strive to make the Power Shift 2021 convergence accessible to all.
-We’ll be posting more specifics from our accessibility plan soon!
+Here are more specifics from our accessibility plan!